guinik/guinik/README.md

   Developing a scalable web platform with PostgreSQL.
 Focused on schema design, query optimization, and robust product architecture.

 - **Master Thesis: Portfolio Optimization with NLP & Financial Time Series -- PRIVATE**
-  Applying NLP on financial news and historical time series to optimize portfolio allocation strategies using deep learning and statistical methods.
+  Applying Reinforcement Learning and NLP on financial news and historical time series to optimize portfolio allocation strategies using deep learning and statistical methods.

 ---